FAQs

 -

-Some clients may receive partial reimbursement through out-of-network benefits.
+Some clients may receive partial reimbursement through out-of-network benefits for psychotherapy and physical therapy only.
 We provide superbills so you can submit claims to your insurance provider.
 Limited sliding scale spots are available for financial need.

 -